Wakoma/Lokal/roles/mail/README.md

 ## Portainer setup

-Portainer comes with default "admin" user with `password_admin` password.
+Portainer comes with default "admin" user with `admin_password` password.
 Upon first usage, it is necessary to set new environment defined by the docker socket that is already bound to the portainer container.